ChuanMeng/RLT4Reranking/README.md

 # Ranked List Truncation for Re-ranking (RLT4Reranking)
 Supplementary materials for the paper titled "_Ranked List Truncation: From Retrieval to Re-ranking_".
 In this paper, we have reproduced a comprehensive ranked list truncation (RLT) methods, originally designed for optimizing retrieval, in a "retrieve-then-re-rank" setup; we have examined to what extent established findings on RLT for retrieval are generalizable to the ``retrieve-then-re-rank'' setup.
-**Lessons** are summarized as follows:
+Our **Lessons**:
-* Oracle surpasses all RLT methods in re-ranking effectiveness and incurs only limited re-ranking costs, highlighting substantial room for improvement in predicting query-specific re-ranking depth.
+* Oracle surpasses all RLT methods in re-ranking effectiveness and incurs limited re-ranking costs, highlighting substantial room for improvement in predicting query-specific re-ranking depth in future.
-* Applying the fixed-re-ranking depth 100/200 typically strikes a good balance between re-ranking effectiveness and efficiency compared to other RLT methods; deeper re-ranking depths, like 1000, do not necessarily improve results, leading to computational resource wastage.
+* Applying the fixed-re-ranking depth 100/200 typically strikes a good balance between re-ranking effectiveness and efficiency compared to other RLT methods; deeper re-ranking depths, like 1000, do not necessarily improve results, leading to wasted computational resources.
-* Supervised RLT methods strike a decent effectiveness/efficiency trade-off or only yield better re-ranking effectiveness in some cases; however, the improvement over unsupervised ones (e.g., fixed depth) is generally marginal, emphasizing the need for our community to propose better supervised RLT methods for re-ranking in future.
+* Supervised RLT methods strike a decent effectiveness/efficiency trade-off in some cases; however, the improvement over unsupervised ones (e.g., fixed depth) is generally marginal, emphasizing the need for our community to propose better supervised RLT methods for re-ranking in future.

 **This repository enables anyone to replicate all numerical results and recreate all plots as presented in the paper.**
 `plots.ipynb` can recreate all plots in the paper.